 The Moai Cafe, an interesting cafe that you won’t miss on the route from Khao Kho to Khao Yai.
-This cafe is good for a latte and frappe break.
+This cafe is good for a coffee break.
 Their local lychee honey is cheap (150B for a 1L bottle) and you can also buy pickled tamarind (the region famous produce) and various other local snacks at the cafe.

 The cafe comes with verandah overlooking the Nam Chun Yai River.
 This is one of the final view of the highland region that you will see when departing Khao Kho.

 This travelogue is just skimming at the surface as to what Khao Kho has to offer.
 For nature lovers and travellers who prefer off the beaten track location, this northerly location in Thailand is ideal for reinvigorating the soul and avoid the hordes of tourists.
 The lack of easy accessibility and the fact that this region is not ready for the international tourists can be a blessing in disguise.
 You get to enjoy meal prices that are cheaper than Bangkok and the locals are friendlier.
 One main requirement is to engage a driver or rent a higher capacity vehicle (to better handle the mountain routes better) so you can really have an adventure of the highlands.
-Do stay tuned for a travelogue to Khao Yai, coming up soon.
+Do check out my Khao Yai travelogue, which you can arranged to visit on a same trip.
 For my other Thailand adventures, you might check it out here.

 Footnote: All pictures used in this travelogue are copyrighted to Jensen Chua Photography and all rights reserved.
 The opinion expressed is factual, objective and that of the author.